-This ST applies to the EAC configuration with or without Active Authentication.
+This ST applies to the EAC Chip Authentication configuration with optional Active Authentication [15], in contactless and optionally contact communication modes.

 1.3.1.
 TOE Definition

 The Target of Evaluation (TOE) is the integrated circuit chip of machine readable travel documents (MRTD's chip) programmed according to the Logical Data Structure (LDS) [15] and providing the BAC and EAC according to the 'ICAO Doc 9303' [15] and BSI TR-03110 [16], respectively.